 Will you edit an annual report this year?

-If the answer is yes, hold on because I’m about to share some guidelines and pointers to help you do a great job.
+If the answer is yes, hold on because I’m about to share some guidelines and pointers that will help you do a great job.

-After editing and proofreading annual reports for years, I developed a simple checklist process that picks up often-missed errors.
+After copyediting and proofreading annual reports for years, I developed a simple checklist process that picks up often-missed errors.

 I can’t wait to tell you about it.